the grand ole opry

 PATTY LOVELESS

-Patty Loveless visited Norsk Countrytreff in 2010, and was then established as one of the truly great female artists.
-Patty started her Opry career at the age of 14, when she participated as invited by Dolly Parton and Porter Wagoner.
-Later, she was picked up on a traveling Opry show, where she sang with the Wilburn Brothers, among other things.
+Patty Loveless visited Norsk Countrytreff in 2010, by which time she had established herself as one of the truly great female artists.
+Patty started her Opry career at the age of 14, when she participated as a guest of Dolly Parton and Porter Wagoner.
+Later she was invited to join a traveling Opry show, where she sang with the Wilburn Brothers, among others.
 She quickly became Wilburn's regular vocalist, before going solo in the mid-80s.

 Patty Loveless joined the Opry family as early as 1988, at the age of 31.
 With CMA Album of The Year in 1995 and a long string of hits throughout her career, Loveless has earned her place in the Opry family.